-The protection of fish during the spawning period and areas where there are concentrations of juveniles is a priority that the department and the industry consider very important for the reconstruction of the cod stock in the Gulf of St. Lawrence.
+The protection of fish during the spawning period and areas where there are concentrations of juveniles is a priority that the Department and industry consider very important for the reconstruction of the cod stock in the Gulf of St. Lawrence.
 The following conservation measures will apply:

-- Closure of all groundfish fisheries from April 1 to June 23 in part of the NAFO Division 4R offshore from St. Georges Bay and Port au Port Bay. - Closure by variation order of all groundfish fisheries from January 1 to December 31 in part of groundfish fishing area 4T3 known as Miscou Bank. - Permanent closure of all groundfish fisheries from January 1 to December 31 in groundfish fishing area 4T5 known as Shediac Valley, which is a juvenile area. - DFO is looking to permit 15 licence holders as a pilot fishery, to be authorized to fish in fishing area 4T5.
+- ➤ Closure of all groundfish fisheries from April 1, 2023 to June 23, 2023 in part of the NAFO Division 4R offshore from St. Georges Bay and Port au Port Bay. - Closure by variation order of all groundfish fisheries from January 1, 2023 to December 31, 2023 in part of groundfish fishing area 4T3 known as Miscou Bank.